RTEMS/rtems-docs/c-user/config/general.rst

 CONFIGURE_UNIFIED_WORK_AREAS
 ----------------------------

-CONSTANT:
+.. rubric:: CONSTANT:

 ``CONFIGURE_UNIFIED_WORK_AREAS``

-OPTION TYPE:
+.. rubric:: OPTION TYPE:

 This configuration option is a boolean feature define.

-DEFAULT CONFIGURATION:
+.. rubric:: DEFAULT CONFIGURATION:

 If this configuration option is undefined, then there will be separate memory pools for the RTEMS Workspace and C Program Heap.

-DESCRIPTION:
+.. rubric:: DESCRIPTION:

 In case this configuration option is defined, then the RTEMS Workspace and the C Program Heap will be one pool of memory.

-NOTES:
+.. rubric:: NOTES:

 Having separate pools does have some advantages in the event a task blows a stack or writes outside its memory area.
 However, in low memory systems the overhead of the two pools plus the potential for unused memory in either pool is very undesirable.

 In high memory environments, this is desirable when you want to use the :ref:`ConfigUnlimitedObjects` option.
 You will be able to create objects until you run out of all available memory rather then just until you run out of RTEMS Workspace.

 ..
 Generated from spec:/acfg/if/unlimited-allocation-size

+.. raw:: latex

+    \clearpage

 .. index:: CONFIGURE_UNLIMITED_ALLOCATION_SIZE